kmetabg/Deye-inverter-via-cloud/README.md

 ## 💡 Ideas & Extensions

+- 🟢 Crate scenes in Shelly APP to control other devices based on PV data
 - 🟢 Control relays based on SOC or power usage
 - 🟢 Push data to MQTT or HTTP endpoints
 - 🟢 Expose `/rpc/GetDeyeStatus` endpoint